 A field education internship in a religious institution, NGO, prison or other social service agency; OR

-A Clinical Pastoral Education (CPE) supervised internship in medical setting that provides on-call duty time as well as personal and theological reflection.
+A Clinical Pastoral Education (CPE) supervised internship in a medical setting that provides on-call duty time as well as personal and theological reflection.
 Research and write an MDiv thesis that integrates contemplative principles with personal interests and chaplaincy skills.

 Our faculty are nationally and internationally renowned scholars and practitioners who challenge and inspire students in an intense yet supportive environment.
 Particular concentrations of academic strength in the MDiv faculty lie in the fields of pastoral care, comparative religion, and Indo-Tibetan Buddhism.
 In addition, as part of the school’s commitment to community engagement, faculty have also participated in chaplaincy and palliative care conferences as experts, as well as presented and published widely on mindfulness in education.

 Dedicated to academic excellence and innovation in contemplative pedagogy, Naropa University has a notable history of hiring rising scholars and welcoming progressive thinkers.
 Across multiple areas — experience, interest, ethnicity, or gender — the faculty is diverse, ensuring exposure to broad perspectives.
-MDiv Faculty create an environment of intellectual inquiry, interpersonal and intrapersonal discovery while also providing professional development.
+MDiv Faculty creates an environment of intellectual inquiry, interpersonal and intrapersonal discovery while also providing professional development.

-Faculty engage students through teaching styles that range from the traditional Socratic method to experiential learning, with a rich array of classroom and field environments.
+Faculty engages students through teaching styles that range from the traditional Socratic method to experiential learning, with a rich array of classroom and field environments.
 Outside the classroom, they are active community members, give career advice, and provide a supportive environment for the study of pastoral caregiving and ministry.